It just is.

 For the purposes of this tutorial, we'll use the Intersect tool to look for sites that link to multiple posts on Brian Dean's awesome Backlinko.

-Step 1: Enter a competitor’s domain into Ahrefs Site Explorer and hit ‘Search’.
+Step 1: Enter a competitor's domain into Ahrefs Site Explorer and set "HTTP+HTTPs" and *.domain/* modes for the maximum coverage.
+Then hit 'Search'.

-Step 2: From the overview page select Content->Top Content.
+Step 2: From the "Pages" sction select "Best by links" report.

-Step 3: Order the report by referring domains to put the most linked to content at the top.
+Step 3: Order the report by the number referring domains.
+This will put the content with maximum unique websites linking to it on top.

-Step 4: Copy the top ten results into Microsoft’s greatest ever product — notepad!
-We’re looking for links to content, so we’ll ignore the root domain and grab the URLs for the top ten posts.
+Step 4: Copy the top ten results into Microsoft's greatest ever product - notepad!
+We're looking for links to content, so we'll ignore the front page and grab the URLs for the top ten posts.

 Step 5: Add each of the URLs you collected.
 By default there will be 3 boxes for you to enter URLs so just click the + button to add more.